I'm ready for my new family!

 Buddy has been neutered, vaccinated, treated for parasites, microchipped, and health-checked by our veterinary partners.
 He tested positive for FIV - please see below for more information.
-His adoption fee is $250.
+His adoption fee is $250, or $600 if you want to keep this tiny family together.

 About FIV: